bolcom/terraform-provider-calico/README.md

 # Calico Terraform Provider

 ## About
-- For use with Calico 2.x with the etcd backend
+Terraform provider for use with Calico 2.x.

+## Known Issues
+Kubernetes as a storage backend for Calico support is there, but untested.
+Feedback wanted!

 ## Install
 Due to the large amount of dependencies from libcalico-go and it's usage of glide for dep management, the install is a bit more than just a go get.